-The provider must ensure that the student has experience of patients with anomalies of binocular vision and those undergoing orthoptic assessment and/or treatment.
+The provider must ensure that the student has experience of patients with anomalies of binocular vision and those undergoing orthoptic treatment, as well as children.

-8 episodes including at least 3 paediatric patients, one of which must be a child under 7 years.
+8 episodes including at least two paediatric patients, one of which must be a child aged under 7 years.